Recent Cases | Smith Bowyer Clarke

 “S” Marked Prohibition Operator Keeps Licence by Skin of their Teeth at Traffic Commissioner’s Public Inquiry - March 2025

 An “S” marked Prohibition brought the Traffic Commissioner’s attention to this operator.
 The subsequent DVSA Maintenance investigation showed that shortcomings remained with the operation, relating to its use of the operating centre, maintenance records and MOT test history.
-The Traffic Commissioner also made refence to the HMRC guidance on night […]
+Murray Oliver represented the Operator at Public Inquiry and helped the operator […]

 Civil Penalties Cancelled on Appeal - March 2025